davenportjw/online-boutique/kustomize/components/alloydb/README.md

 psql -h ${ALLOYDB_PRIMARY_IP} -U postgres -d ${ALLOYDB_DATABASE_NAME} -c "CREATE INDEX cartItemsByUserId ON ${ALLOYDB_TABLE_NAME}(userId)"
 ```

+## Set up AlloyDB to work with Datastream.

+All the instructions on [this page](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database#alloydbforpostgresql) need to be completed so that Datastream can pull data from AlloyDB into BigQuery for the AI training.

 _Note: It can take more than 20 minutes for the AlloyDB instances to be created._

 ## Grant the `cartservice`'s service account access to the AlloyDB database